ARCH-commons/arch-ontology/Documentation/INSTALL.md

 ## Installing the ontology

 1. The ontology is broken down into eight tables.
-You will need to create these tables using the standard ontology table structure with an added PCORI_BASECODE column and PCORNET_SPECIMEN_SOURCE in the labs table.
-You will also need to add indexes.
+These tables use the standard ontology table structure with an added PCORI_BASECODE column and PCORNET_SPECIMEN_SOURCE in the labs table.
 **In the Scripts folder, run the create_*_metadata_tables.sql file for your database type.**

 2. The ontology is supplied as a set of pipe-delimited files, named pcornet_*.txt.
 Strings are double-quoted and null values are empty.
 There are no linebreaks in the strings, and all characters are standard ASCII.